bixb922/crank-organ/doc-software/crank organ software.md

 I'll probably make a MicroPython .bin image for a ESP32-S3 N16R8 available, with all the software in it.
 If that's the case, you need to:
 * Install Python from www.python.org/downloads
 * Install the esptool.py from the Espressif, the link is on ```https://micropython.org/download/ESP32_GENERIC_S3/```
 * Plug the ESP32-S3 board via USB cable to the PC.
 The board usually has two USB-C ports labelled USB and COM.
-It's preferable to use the port labelled USB.f
+It's preferable to use the port labelled USB.
 * Instructions for the esptool comand are at ```https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/index.html```
 * Run the esptool command from the command line (cmd or terminal) as shown in the official instructions for ESP-32 at ```https://micropython.org/download/ESP32_GENERIC_S3/```but with the supplied image instead of the standard image
 * Reboot the microcontroller